 If you don’t already have some old Converse laying around, we got you covered.
 We recommend getting the classic Converse shoes since they’re made of high-quality canvas, are easy to paint on, and will last much longer than any other canvas shoes.
 The Converse Chuck Taylors are a favorite of shoe artists and come in two different styles:

 High Tops: These are a great choice if your design is relatively larger and requires a large space; this would give you the blank canvas you need.

 Low Tops: If your design involves a repetitive or funky pattern or some simple small prints like flowers, Low Tops are the way to go.

 To scan through all your different options, you can visit the Converse official website and pick out something that fits your style.

 - Masking/ Painter’s tape: This is to seal off any areas you don’t want to be painted over and for stenciling.

 - XACTO knife (optional): To cut off the tape and for stenciling (if you’re using tape to stencil out your design)

 - Gesso/ Acrylic paint in white or black (as a primer): You’ll need these to form the base since canvas absorbs a lot of the paint and it’s hard to get the colors to show properly without a proper base.
-You can get it in white or black depending on the color of your shoes (use white unless the canvas of your Chuck Taylors are black)
+You can get it in white or black depending on the color of your shoes (use white unless the canvas of your Chuck Taylors is black)